1. Home

 Closing Thoughts

-As mentioned, you can use the PharmCAS website before the application process starts.
+As mentioned, you can use the PharmCAS website before you start the application.
 Many students like to wait until then to look at what may be left in their required courses.
-Early research can help you gain an upper edge as you can plan out all the different courses you must complete.
+Early research can help you gain an upper edge as you can plan out all the courses you must complete.
 If you found a few pharmacy programs that you may want to apply to in the future, look at their respective websites, as well, as there may be information not listed on PharmCAS.

 portrait of Hong Chen